FISCO-BCOS/FISCO-BCOS-DOC/en/docs/tutorial/enterprise_quick_start.md

 ### Configure console

-agencyA configure console or sdk.
+agencyA's configure console or java sdk.
 In the tutorial, console is used as an example:

 Note: This command will complete the console configuration according to the node and group in the user-configured `node_deployment.ini`.
 User can directly start the console.
 Please ensure that java is installed before starting.